 - An employer, if possible.
 Since the Eagle board of review must happen within 6 months of his 18th birthday, some applicants might not be employed.
 If this is the case, consider a reference who has worked with your son for extracurricular activities.

 Once the references have agreed to supply the letters of recommendation, the letters are mailed directly to the troop.
 Your son should supply stamped envelopes addressed to his troop's unit chairman or whichever adult has been designated to receive them.

-You, his parents, will also write a letter of recommendation.
-In your letter of recommendation, you can speak to your son's character, explain what scouting has meant to him, add any insights about why he chose his particular Eagle project, and supply supporting examples for your reference letter points.
+As an applicant's parents, you also need to write a letter of recommendation.
+In your letter, you can speak to your son's character, explain what scouting has meant to him, add any insights about why he chose his particular Eagle project, and supply supporting examples for your reference letter points.

 Submitting the Eagle Scout Application

 The Eagle project and collecting letters of recommendation can require time.
 Be mindful of the required timeline to submit the application and the letters of recommendation, and plan your recommendation letter requests with plenty of time to meet the deadline.
-Consider the seasonality of your requests as well; if a holiday or summer vacation is around the corner, it can affect the availability of others to write the letters of recommendation.
+Consider the seasonality of your requests.
+If a holiday or summer vacation is around the corner, it can affect the availability of others to write the letters of recommendation.

 As a final step, your son should doublecheck the status of the letters with his troop leaders to make sure all of the required references have been received.
 On occasion, it might be necessary to remind the individuals who committed to writing the letters of recommendation of any approaching deadlines.
 It is ultimately the responsibility of the applicant to ensure that the letters of recommendation have been delivered to the Eagle board of review in a timely manner.